workergnome/ofSite2/README.md

 #### `/source/layouts`

-This contains the layout, or the wrapper around all the HTML pages.
-This is where the head information goes, as well as the javascript includes, the header, the footer, etc.
+This contains the layout, which is the wrapper around all the HTML pages.

+#### `/source/partials`

+This is where reusable template bits go, sucha as the header, the footer, etc.

 #### `/source/partials`